-Figure 1: JUNO detector concept.
+Figure 1: JUNO detector sketch.

-2.1 Description of the Top Tracker acquisition system
+2.1 Top Tracker electronics status

 Due to the environment (rock) radioactivity, counting rates of up to 50 kHz/MaPMT are expected, therefore the electronics of the OPERA experiment needs to be replaced because of the increased rate.
 A scheme of the acquisition of one wall is shown in figure 2.
 Like in OPERA, each MaPMT is served by two electronic boards, the Front-End (FE) board and the Read-Out (RO) board.
 The 16 RO boards are connected to the Concentrator board, located in the middle of the wall, to equalize the cable length.